Imbalanced Classification via Explicit Gradient Learning From Augmented Data: Related Work

 \textbf{Algorithm-level methods.} In contrast to data-level methods, these methods do not alter training data distribution.
 Instead, they employ class-sensitive losses, i.e., each class is associated with a different weight.
 For example, increasing the weight of the minority class reflects the increase of its importance.
 In the simplest form, the weights are assigned inversely proportional to the population size of the class.
 During training, the losses incurred are re-weighted according to the assigned weights, e.g., class balanced loss \cite{cui2019class}.
-More carefully designed losses include Focal Loss \cite{FocalLoss} which gives more significant weight to ``harder'' examples and its extension Asymmetric Focal Loss \cite{AsymmetricFocalLoss} that has an additional parameter that controls the operation on different class labels.
+More carefully designed losses include Focal Loss \cite{FocalLoss} which puts more significant weight on ``harder'' examples and its extension Asymmetric Focal Loss \cite{AsymmetricFocalLoss} that has an additional parameter that decouples the focusing levels of the positive and negative samples.
 Other common strategies are thresholding methods that vary the classifier's decision threshold to eliminate the bias towards the majority class.

-\textbf{Hybrid Methods.} These methods refer to a combination of the above, i.e., performing data sampling to reduce noise and imbalance and then applying a cost-sensitive loss to reduce bias towards the majority class further.
-Other methods also include metric learning for better separation between classes, sampling through transfer learning by moving majority instances to minority, and meta-learning for dynamically learning the sampling strategy \cite{mesa}.

-\textbf{Meta learning methods.} Preliminary efforts in meta-learning on the imbalanced classification task such as Meta-Weight-Net \cite{metaweightnet} are attempting to learn a mapping from data space into the classifier weights space by learning explicit weighting function measuring the importance of each sample.
-In particular, they are using meta-learning to learn a re-sampling scheme directly from data adaptively.
-Our method is different since we are not trying to re-sample the existing data.
-However, we are using meta-learning to learn where new minority samples should reside to improve the classifier performance.
+\textbf{Meta learning methods.} Preliminary efforts in meta-learning on the imbalanced classification task such as Meta-Weight-Net \cite{metaweightnet}, are attempting to learn a mapping from data space into the classifier weights space by learning explicit weighting function measuring the importance of each sample.
+Similarly, MESA \cite{mesa} learns how to resample the data via ``meta-sampler" through a reinforcement learning approach.
+Our method is different since we are not trying to learn a resampling strategy of the existing data.
+Instead, we are using meta-learning in order to learn how to create the new samples dynamically and improve the classifier performance by augmenting the imbalanced dataset with new samples.